elastic/crawler/docs/features/LOGGING.md

 }
 ```

-The above data can potentially help you debug Crawler issues, such as issues around URl crawl rules, or why a URL you believe can be crawled wasn't able to be.
+The above data can potentially help you debug Crawler issues, such as problems with URL crawl rules, or why a URL you believe can be crawled wasn't able to.